Roof Replacement Cost

 • ✔ Hip roofs are more stable as they have four slopes instead of two.

 • ✔ These roofs are a better option for windy areas because they are slightly sturdier.
-In addition, the slope, like gable roofs, allows water and snow to move easily off the roof, deciding to leave little to no standing water.
+In addition, the slope, like gable roofs, allows water and snow to move easily off the roof, leaving little to no standing water.

 • ✖ Because hip roofs have four slopes rather than two, the construction cost for this roof style may be slightly higher than for gable roofs.